 A Shapefile is a way to store geographic information in a file format.
 More specifically, a Shapefile is a nontopological format for storing the geometric location and attribute information of geographic features.
 View more information from Esri.

 A Shapefile is a collection of features.
-For example, if a city has nine council districts then the city can have encoded their districts as nine different features in a shapefile.
+For example, if a city has nine council districts then the city can have encoded its districts as nine different features in a shapefile.
 When this is uploaded to the Geography settings in SeeClickFix, this will create nine new geographies.
 There is a safety checkbox for more than 10 features because sometimes a city creates a shapefile with thousands of features (one per parcel, or one per road, for example) and that is usually not the desired geography set.

 - View the Requirements for Shapefile Boundaries.

-- Click the Profile icon > Manage Organization
+- Click the Profile > Manage Organization

 - Select Geographies in the left-hand navigation